Interfaces Division

 Introduction to the Interfaces Research Area and the Team

-The Interfaces program at the ExposUM Institute aims to foster a culture of promoting research outcomes at the intersection of science and society.
+The “Interfaces” research area at the ExposUM Institute aims to foster a culture of promoting research findings at the interface between science and society.

-Thus, at the academic level, the Interfaces research area aims to strengthen a broad interdisciplinary approach centered on the exposome by fostering opportunities for dialogue between the social sciences (sociology, anthropology, geography, etc.), medical and environmental sciences, engineering sciences, and so on.
+Thus, at the academic level, the Interfaces research area aims to strengthen a broad interdisciplinary approach centered on the exposome by fostering opportunities for dialogue among the social sciences (sociology, anthropology, geography, etc.), the medical and environmental sciences, the engineering sciences, and so on.

-In addition, the Interfaces initiative aims to strengthen collaboration between researchers in the academic community in Occitanie, civil society (associations, NGOs, producer groups, patient associations, SCOOP) and public stakeholders (ARS, elected officials and staff of the metropolitan area, the Occitanie region, and local authorities) through transdisciplinary initiatives, by identifying and supporting synergies with other health/environment initiatives involving academic, public, and civil society actors.
+In addition, the Interfaces initiative aims to strengthen collaborations between researchers in the academic community in Occitanie, civil society (associations, NGOs, producer groups, patient associations, SCOOP) and public sector actors (Regional Health Agencies [ARS], elected officials and staff of the metropolitan area, the Occitanie region, and local governments) through transdisciplinary initiatives, by identifying and supporting synergies with other health/environment initiatives involving academic, public, and nonprofit actors.

-The Interfaces research group grounds its work in regional approaches, fostering new collaborations between public and academic stakeholders while engaging civil society—for example, by creating new platforms for interaction between science and policy-making and by translating societal demands into research priorities.
+The Interfaces research cluster’s team grounds its activities in regional approaches, fostering new collaborations between public and academic stakeholders while engaging civil society—for example, by creating new spaces for interaction between science and decision-making and by translating societal demands into research priorities.

-The Interfaces research group is based at the Maison des Sciences des Humanités SUD (MSH SUD, CNRS-UM-UPVM Research and Support Unit 2035) and draws on its resources, including general services and administration, the Image Center, the Science and Society Platform, and others.
+The Interfaces research group is based at the Maison des Sciences des Humanités SUD (MSH SUD, CNRS-UM-UPVM Support and Research Unit 2035) and draws on its resources, including general services and administration, the imaging center, the science-society platform, and more.

-The activities carried out under the Interfaces research area are conducted in close collaboration with stakeholders involved in the Occitanie Region’s RIVOC Key Challenge, particularly through the V2MOC project, which aims to better understand vector-borne infectious risks in the context of urban greening in the metropolitan areas of Montpellier and Toulouse, in collaboration with the Montpellier Advanced Knowledge Institute on Transitions (MAK’IT) at the University of Montpellier and with the Impact of Research in the South (ImpresS) team at CIRAD, as well as other research teams.
+The activities carried out under the Interfaces research area are conducted in close collaboration with stakeholders involved in the Occitanie Region’s RIVOC Key Challenge, particularly through the V2MOC project, which aims to better understand vector-borne infectious risks in the context of urban greening in the metropolitan areas of Montpellier and Toulouse, in collaboration with the MAK’IT Institute for Advanced Studies (Montpellier Advanced Knowledge Institute on Transitions) at the University of Montpellier, the ImpresS (Impact of Research in the South) team at CIRAD, and other research teams.

-The Interfaces research area is overseen by Aurélie Binot *, science-society liaison at CIRAD and a member of the ExposUM Executive Committee.
+The Interfaces research area is overseen by Aurélie Binot *, science-society coordinator at CIRAD and a member of the ExposUM Executive Committee.

 Tiphaine Lefebvre, Project Assistant for the Exposum Interface Pillar, was hired by the DPS and has been based at MSH SUD since September 2023.